What do you suggest for termites?

 - Back yard: 6 feet to 8 feet tall (most cities).

-- Both: Posts are 24 inches into the ground.
+- Post Depth: Posts are 24 inches into the ground. (set in concrete)

 When you are choosing between Solid or Transparent Stain there are several considerations:

-Solid Stain is the longest lasting option, typically 5 to 7 yrs with two coats.
+- Solid Stain is the longest lasting option, typically 5 to 7 yrs with two coats.
 We use the Decking Formula that is formulated for high traffic, extremely durable exterior stains.
+The can says 25 years of protection so this is heavy duty stain / sealant.

-Our favorite Brand is Cabot - you can get more information about their commitment at www.cabotstain.com
+Our favorite Brand is Behr - You can get more information about their products HERE -

 What would raise the cost of my project?